 All incidences of bullying, including cyber-bullying and prejudice-based bullying should be reported and will be managed through our tackling-bullying procedures.
-All pupils and parents can access our bullying procedures online and the subject of bullying is addressed at regular intervals in RHSE education.
-If the bullying is particularly serious, or procedures implemented to address the bullying are deemed to be ineffective, the head teacher and the DSL will consider implementing child protection procedures.
+The subject of bullying is addressed at regular intervals in RHSE education through lessons, assemblies, circle time and workshops.
+If the bullying is particularly serious, or procedures implemented to address the bullying are deemed to be ineffective, the headteacher and the DSL will consider implementing child protection procedures.